 It’s hard to imagine Noemi not being everyone else’s favorite character on 1883.
-As endearing as she is resilient, Gratiela Brancusi’s breakout Roma pioneer entered in Episode 3 and has brought boundless warmth to every episode since.
-And speaking to the actor behind this performance makes it immediately clear where Noemi’s natural wit, charm, and wisdom comes from.
+As endearing as she is resilient, Gratiela Brancusi’s Roma pioneer entered in Episode 3 and has brought boundless warmth to every episode since.

-But if you’re still struggling to recall where you’ve seen Brancusi on-screen before, don’t fret.
+Speaking to the actor behind this performance, it’s immediately clear where Noemi’s natural wit, charm, and wisdom come from.
+But if you’re struggling to recall where you’ve seen Brancusi on-screen before, don’t fret.
 1883 is, in fact, her first performance put to film.
 So how did Taylor Sheridan’s Yellowstone prequel find such a perfect fit?

 “I was doing theatre before this,” Brancusi begins, an introduction that doesn’t do her justice (the 1883 star is as humble as she is talented).
 Gratiela wasn’t just doing theatre, but a rehabilitative theatre program in California’s state prisons, she later reveals.